St Martin's Church, Bowness-on-Windermere: Interior

 Hyde and Pevsner, in the Buildings of England series, describe the interior of the church as being "a strange sight", because it is constructed entirely in thickly plastered, white-painted, rubble.
 The piers have a square cross section, are chamfered, and are "markedly tapered".
 The font, a survivor from the original church, is made in sandstone.
 It consists of a small octagonal bowl, the corners of which are carved with heads.
 This may date from the 12th century, but its stem and base are later.
 At the base of the tower is a wooden statue of Saint Martin and a beggar, dating from the 17th century.
-The reredos dates from 1870, is made from marble, and contains mosaics that depict the symbols of the Four Evangelists and the Passion.
+The reredos dates from 1870, is made from marble, and contains mosaics that depict the symbols of the Four Evangelists and the Passion; it is by Bell and Almond.
 In front of the lectern is a display case made by Arthur Simpson in 1907 in memory of the artist Dan Gibson.
 It contains books, including a copy of the Breeches Bible and two 16th-century chained Bibles.
 All the furnishings in the northeast chapel were designed by Dolman.
 In the southeast vestry/office is a memorial to Richard Watson, Bishop of Llandaff, who died in 1816, by John Flaxman.
 On the south wall of the church is a wall memorial dated 1631.
 The memorials elsewhere include one to members of the Fleming family.